 – To adopt preventive and protective approaches including the systematic observation and evaluation of the effects of important projects.

 – To encourage the development and implementation of management models regarding the national resources and environment; reflecting changes such as pollution, sea erosion, loss of resources, and destruction of habitats due to the use of coastal and marine areas,

-– To ensure the access of individuals, groups and organisations to information; to involve them in the planning and decision making process and to enable them to give their opinions at appropriate levels.
+– To ensure the access of individuals, groups, and organizations to information; to involve them in the planning and decision making process and to enable them to give their opinions at appropriate levels.

-The ICZM Project is hold by the Romanian Ministry of Regional Development and Tourism (Joint Managing Authority).
-Sinop Municipality is the main partner of the Project in Turkey together with other partners (Rize University, TUDAV, DAYKO and Kastamonu Governorship).
+The ICZM Project is from the Romanian Ministry of Regional Development and Tourism (Joint Managing Authority).
+Sinop Municipality is the main partner of the Project in Turkey together with other partners (Rize University, TUDAV, DAYKO, and Kastamonu Governorship).
 The project period is two years and applying the management model in the area is the main target.